Our expert senior leadership team are always setting new standards. Guiding students to grow and prosper.

 Mr R Bradley

 I spent 16 years in Croydon leading one of the largest History and RS Departments in the country, establishing and leading a large Sixth Form, and finally leading Key Stage 3 before moving onto Deputy Headship at HTS.
+In my role as Deputy I have lead on almost every role possible at HTS since September 2014.

 img